by Oliver; 2013

 $ git initHowever, you can also initialize a bare repo:

 $ git init --bareWhat's the difference?
-A bare repository has no working files and only has the full commit history—the one contained in the .git folder of non-bare repositories.
-By convention, folders designated as bare repositories end with a .git file extension.
-Jon Saints on this site describes it eloquently:
+A bare repository has no working files.
+Instead, it has only the full commit history.
+You can find this folder in your regular (non-bare) repositories, too—it's in the hidden folder named .git.
+Jon Saints on this site describes the bare repository's raison d'être:

 What is the difference between a repository created using the git init command and the git init --bare command?As he says, bare repos come into play when you want a central repo shared among collaborating users all making changes to the code.
 GitHub is a good example.